samtay/samtay.github.io/_drafts/solar.md

 wiring in parallel causes the current (amperage) to increase.
 Calculating these values is important when planning for wire sizes and choosing a charge controller.

+TODO describe our actual voltage and amperage at STC.

+TODO possibly describe fusing requirements and how parallel requires fuses based on Nate's explanation.

 The second consideration concerns shading.
 It is important to note that a single solar panel consists of individual photovoltaic (sp?) _cells_ wired in series.